 The Board is satisfied from its own close examination, that the City's market and equity comparables are similar to the subject and each have received appropriate "adjustments" as required pursuant to professionally-accepted practice.
+They appear to support the assessment.

-It was noted that the Complainant's comparables were not adjusted and hence their comparability to each other and the subject was questionable.
-In addition, the Board accepts the Respondent's position that using "homogeneous" comparables does not mean using "identical" comparables, nor did the "Quality" rating play a significant role in the market-based assessment of the subject.
+It was noted that the Complainant's comparables were not adjusted, and, when referencing their individual site characteristics, appeared to be greatly dissimilar.
+Hence their comparability to each other and the subject was questionable.
+In addition, the Board accepts the Respondent's position that using "homogeneous" comparables does not mean using "identical" comparables, nor did the "Quality" rating play a significant role - if any, in the market-based assessment of the subject.